Mikaela/mikaela.github.io/_posts/2017-09-29-as-hsp-sensory-stimulus-stress.md

-Returning home I had again had too much, this time I didn't cry, but I think panic attack was close as I was using a full bus which I reached through full shopping centre that was havomg some sort of a shopping party.
+Returning home I had again had too much, this time I didn't cry, but I think panic attack was close as I was using a full bus which I reached through full shopping centre that was having some sort of a shopping party.

 I survived by focusing on my breathing and listening to music with wireless earbud/microphone as it wasn't so long bus trip.
 And then it's